Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

-While you might have your own reasons for layoffs this year, researchers found these are the most common reasons companies will let employees go:
+While you might have your own reasons for layoffs this year, the Resume.org researchers found these are the most common reasons companies will let employees go:

-They’re legitimate business reasons to reduce a workforce.
-But that doesn’t make it easier on HR, who usually has to shoulder the difficult task of letting people go, managers, who have to decide who to lay off, and the employees, who are on the receiving end of the termination.
+Those are legitimate business reasons to reduce the workforce.
+But it’s still difficult for HR pros, who usually have to shoulder the difficult task of letting people go, managers, who have to decide which people to lay off, and the employees, who are on the receiving end of the termination.

-Here are seven tips to help make layoffs easier on everyone involved — those who leave and those who stay.
+Here are seven tips to help make layoffs easier for everyone involved — those who leave and those who stay.

 First, being clear and transparent about the reasons behind layoffs will help you avoid legal issues.
 Tell employees exactly why you must reduce the workforce and how you decided which roles would be eliminated.

 Even better is transparency all the time.
-When employees know there’s trouble or potential for employment changes, they can be better prepared when something comes down the line.
+When employees know there’s trouble or potential for employment changes, they might be better prepared when something happens.
 They’re more resilient when they understand how outside forces might impact their job, profession, industry and company.

-Very few things can make layoffs good.
-But when you accompany them with resources to help employees get back on their feet quickly, you can make them good enough.
+Very few things can make layoffs better.
+But one thing is proven to help: Give employees resources to get back on their feet quickly.

 - Adequate time for employees to get all the information they’ll need to move on, gather their personal belongings and say goodbyes

-- A severance package that includes as much extended health benefits that you can provide
+- A severance package that includes as many extended health benefits as you can provide

 - Help obtaining services such as unemployment and COBRA benefits, and

 More than 75% of employees who’ve been let go and received transition assistance felt the experience was positive, according to a survey from Keystone Partners.
-Even better, 65% of employees who survived a layoff, and knew their laid-off colleagues got career transition services, viewed their employer in a positive light.
-Making sure employees are in a good position to move on is a positive reflection on the company.
+Even better, 65% of employees who survived a layoff and knew their laid-off colleagues got career transition services viewed their employer in a positive light.

 Those services and assistance might include helping laid-off employees: